-4. The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Board report, but does not include the financial statements and our auditor's report thereon.
-The board report is expected to be made available to us after the date of this auditor's report.
+The Company's Board of Directors is responsible for the other information.
+The other information comprises the information included in the Board Report, but does not include the Standalone financial statements and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.